The Road to Victory Isn't easy, but It's Worth It.

 When I met Henry, I didn't know how to react.
 He was a 32-year old man with severe Down Syndrome and could not even feed himself.
 I had to feed him his ham sandwich on the first day of camp.

 "No. I not eat that," he said from his wheelchair, as he pushed the sandwich away.
+"Please, Henry.
+Just eat some," I said.
+I was unfamiliar with what to do or say.

 "Ok," he said.
 He took a large bite of the sandwich and chewed it.